1. Purpose and scope

 - when we specifically ask for personal information about you when you sign up to use a service including your name, age, internet address or screen name, billing address, type of computer and credit card number;;

-- if you are providing services to us or our customers;
+- if you are providing services or goods to us or our customers;

-- if you apply for employment with us.
+- if you apply for employment or engagement with us,

 5.2 From customer companies:

 When a company engages our services, we may collect the personal information of their staff where necessary.
-The personal information collected may include name, age and other contact details
+The personal information collected may include name, age, contact details, qualifications and training needs.

 5.3 From our website: